jogjayr/portfolio/_posts/2015-04-16-Lessons-from-Jajavy.md

 ###What we did

 We made two products: Kanjus, the punchcard idea named after the Hindi word for cheap, and Corporate Web Identity Package, the ingenious brainchild of my co-founder.
 CWIP was a set of Selenium scripts that automated the signup process for a bunch of different social media sites.
 Why?
-Because when small business starts up, the owner farms out the social media stuff to their 15-year old niece or nephew.
+Because when a small business starts up, the owner farms out the social media stuff to their 15-year old niece or nephew.
 Who might do an incomplete job.
 Or lose passwords.
 No more, thanks to CWIP.

 ###Work Ends